 Teekay's long-term incentive program focuses on the returns realized by our shareholders and is intended to acknowledge and retain those executives who can influence our long-term performance.
 The long-term incentive plan provides a balance against short-term decisions and encourages a longer time horizon for decisions.
 This program consists of stock option grants, restricted stock units and performance share units.
-All grants in 2014 were made under our 2013 Equity Incentive Plan.
+All grants in 2015 were made under our 2013 Equity Incentive Plan.

-During March 2014, we granted stock options to purchase an aggregate of 4,247 shares of our common stock at an exercise price of \$56.76, a total of 82,327 shares of restricted stock units and 48,824 performance shares to the Executive Officers under our 2013 Equity Incentive Plan.
-The stock options expire March 11, 2024, ten years after the date of grant.
-The stock options and restricted stock units vest as to one third of the shares on each of the first three anniversaries of their grant dates.
-Performance shares have a bullet vesting at the end of the two or three year performance cycle if the performance conditions are met.

-During March 2015, we granted stock options to purchase an aggregate of 155,459 shares of our common stock at an exercise price of \$43.99, 1,232 shares of restricted stock units and 61,774 performance shares to the Executive Officers under our 2013 Equity Incentive Plan.
+During March 2015, we granted stock options to purchase an aggregate of 216,513 shares of our common stock at an exercise price of \$43.99, 64,476 shares of restricted stock units and 61,774 performance shares to the Executive Officers under our 2013 Equity Incentive Plan.
 The stock options expire March 9, 2025, ten years after the date of grant.
-The stock options and restricted stock units vest as to one third of the shares on each of the first three anniversaries of their grant dates.
+The stock options and restricted stock units vest as to one-third of the shares on each of the first three anniversaries of their grant dates.
 Performance shares have a bullet vesting at the end of the two or three year performance cycle if the performance conditions are met.

+During March 2016, we granted stock options to purchase an aggregate of 184,725 shares of our common stock at an exercise price of \$9.44, 58,427 shares of restricted stock units and 311,691 performance shares to the Executive Officers under our 2013 Equity Incentive Plan.
+The stock options expire March 7, 2026, ten years after the date of grant.
+The stock options and restricted stock units vest as to one-third of the shares on each of the first three anniversaries of their grant dates.
+Performance shares have a bullet vesting at the end of the three year performance cycle if the performance conditions are met.